-33.2.3.
-Caheragh functions as a local service centre and community facilities within the settlement include a primary school, two churches community building and a community childcare facility.
+- 33.2.3.
+Caheragh functions as a local service centre and community facilities within the settlement include a primary school, two churches community building and a community childcare facility. - 33.2.4.

-33.2.4.
 In terms of education, Caheragh National School is a mixed school with an enrolment of 80 children in the 2008-2009 academic year.
-At present there is no requirement for further accommodation to cater for incoming pupils.
+At present there is no requirement for further accommodation to cater for incoming pupils. - 33.2.5.

-33.2.5.
 There is no wastewater treatment infrastructure in the settlement and there is limited public water supply pending the construction of the Skibbereen Regional Water Supply Scheme (Phase 4) which is included in the WSIP 2010-2012.
-All houses within the village are served by wastewater treatment systems / individual septic tanks.

-33.2.7.
-All new developments should deal with surface water in accordance with Sustainable Urban Drainage Systems (SUDS).
+All houses within the village are served by wastewater treatment systems / individual septic tanks. - 33.2.6.
+There are no known flood hazards in this settlement. - 33.2.7.
+All new developments should deal with surface water in accordance with Sustainable Urban Drainage Systems (SUDS). - 33.2.8.

-33.2.8.
 There are some areas of Caheragh served with public lighting and there are limited footpaths within the village.